-The \$71.5 million year-over-year increase in net effective spread was primarily due to a \$54.6 million decrease in non-GAAP funding costs, due to our disciplined funding strategies and higher nominal interest rates that have led to an upward repricing of our excess capital that is held in our short-term investment
+For 2023 compared to 2022, the \$71.5 million year-over-year increase in net effective spread was primarily due to a \$54.6 million decrease in funding costs, due to our disciplined funding strategies and higher nominal interest rates that have led to an upward repricing of our excess capital that is held in our short-term investment portfolio, and a \$20.6 million increase related to net new business volume.
+In percentage terms, the year-over-year increase of 0.16% was primarily attributable to a decrease in funding costs.